-Located 23 miles west of Larned, was originally named Brown's Grove in 1876 in honor of Dr. Gallitin Brown who settled beside a large grove of ash trees.
+Located 23 miles west of Larned is Burdett, Ks.
+The town was originally named Brown's Grove in 1876 in honor of Dr. Gallitin Brown who settled beside a large grove of ash trees.
 In 1880, the railroad was built and the name was changed to

 Burdette in honor of Robert Jones Burdette who was in the newspaper business.
 Over the years, the last

 Burdett, located in Pawnee County on K 156 in southwestern Kansas, is the hometown of Clyde Tombaugh.
 He is credited with the discovery of the following, among other observations:

 - A comet

 - Several galactic star clusters